jianostack/jianostack.github.io/gists/devops.md

 Order by execution time: reading disk, accessing memory, context switch, writing a cpu register.

-Do you know how to use Vim?
-Yes

 What does Vim stand for?
 VI improved.
 VI stand for visual.